 For more, click here.

-Nasdaq OMX Group Inc. (NDAQ) is moving to put its role in Facebook Inc. (FB)’s botched public debut behind it as talks with federal regulators progress and the firm awaits a decision on a settlement with brokers.
+Nasdaq OMX Group Inc. (NDAQ:US) is moving to put its role in Facebook Inc. (FB:US)’s botched public debut behind it as talks with federal regulators progress and the firm awaits a decision on a settlement with brokers.

 The second-biggest U.S. exchange operator and Securities and Exchange Commission officials are examining Nasdaq Stock Market’s technology controls in discussions spurred by the botched initial public offering, according to a person with knowledge of the matter who asked not to be named because the talks are private.
 Nasdaq and the SEC are in preliminary negotiations toward a settlement that may include a $5 million fine, the Wall Street Journal reported Feb.
 6.